sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 #### Create app-based credential

-Follow these steps to create an app based Cloudbreak credential.
+Follow these steps to create an app-based Cloudbreak credential.

 [Comment]: <> (Hortonworks SE accounts do not have the permissions to perform this step.
 You must have the Owner role.)